 While sepsis and its sequelae are still associated with high morbidity and mortality rates, new data on patient management are emerging that may ultimately significantly improve the current situation.
 Such findings need to be evaluated and incorporated, when appropriate, into existing treatment protocols.

 Headed by a Council of international experts and opinion leaders, the ISF is focused exclusively on improving the management of sepsis and, in particular, septic shock by developing an international consensus on the latest understanding of key scientific and clinical issues, and disseminating emerging practice guidelines to researchers, intensivists, and other critical care professionals worldwide.

-The vision of the International Sepsis Forum is to reduce the global toll of morbidity and mortality from sepsis.
+The VISION of the International Sepsis Forum is to reduce the global burden of morbidity and mortality from sepsis.

 - Promoting an improved understanding of the basic biology and pathology of sepsis

 - Enhancing the understanding of the epidemiology of sepsis

 Improving the design and conduct of clinical research to improve the management of septic patients

 - Educating health professionals in the optimal management of patients with sepsis

 - Raising the profile of sepsis as a global health challenge with the public, with healthcare practitioners, with industry, and with global health agencies